SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/three-steps/phonation.md

 »⟮Phonation⟯« is ⟮any state⟯ of ⟮＿the larynx＿⟯ that ⟮modifies ＿the airstream＿⟯.
 ⟮＿Phonation＿⟯ may sometimes more narrowly refer to ⟮＿voicing＿⟯.
-The distinctive features related to ⟮＿phonation＿⟯ are the ⟮＿laryngeal distinctive features＿⟯.
+The laryngeal features are the phonic features related to the state of the glottis and thus to phonation.
-There are ⟮three⟯ ⟮＿laryngeal distinctive features.＿⟯ ⟮The three ＿laryngeal distinctive features＿⟯ are ⟮[+/- voiced]⟯, ⟮[+/- aspirated AKA spread glottis]⟯, ⟮[+/- glottalized AKA constricted glottis]⟯
+There are ⟮three⟯ ⟮＿laryngeal features.＿⟯
+⟮The three ＿laryngeal features＿⟯ are ⟮[+/- voiced]⟯, ⟮[+/- aspirated AKA spread glottis]⟯, ⟮[+/- glottalized AKA constricted glottis]⟯

-## anatomy

-⟮Vocal folds⟯ = ⟮vocal cords⟯.
-»⟮The larynx⟯« ⟮contains⟯ ⟮＿the vocal folds＿⟯.
-»⟮The glottis⟯« is ⟮the gap between⟯ ⟮＿the vocal folds＿⟯.
-⟮trachea⟯ = ⟮windpipe⟯.
-⟮＿The larynx＿⟯ ⟮sits on top of⟯ ⟮＿the trachea＿⟯.

 ## voicing

 »⟮Voicing⟯« is whether ⟮＿the vocal cords/folds＿⟯ are ⟮vibrating/not vibrating periodically⟯.
-⟮＿Voicing＿⟯ is indicated by the distinctive feature ⟮[+/- voice]⟯.
+⟮＿Voicing＿⟯ =feat=> ⟮[+/- voice]⟯.
-»⟮Devoicing⟯« is something ⟮[+voice] → [-voice]⟯ »⟮Voicing⟯« is something ⟮[-voice] → [+voice]⟯ ⟮Voiceless⟯ = ⟮unvoiced⟯
+»⟮Devoicing/Voicing⟯« is something ⟮[+voice] →\← [-voice]⟯
+⟮Voiceless⟯ =syn= ⟮unvoiced⟯

 ### IPA